fcf2/ML-Against-Invasive-Fungi/README.md

 JCIM submitted paper: **Multi-target Drug Repurposing Against Invasive Fungi Using a Multi-strategy Approach in a Data-poor Setting**

 This repository accompanies the research project/research paper **“Multi-target Drug Repurposing Against Invasive Fungi Using a Multi-strategy Approach in a Data-poor Setting.”**
 It provides a reproducible workflow for generating AI-based predictions of protein-ligand interactions across multiple fungal targets.

+Authors
+Fabiano Cavalcanti Fernandes1*, Karina Mayumi Sakita2*, Erika Seki Kioshima2, Marie-Dominique Devignes3, Bernard Maigret3, Maria Sueli Felipe4, Malika Smaïl-Tabbone3

+1. Department of Computer Science, Federal Institute of Brasília - IFB, Taguatinga, Brazil
+2. Department of Clinical Analysis and Biomedicine, The State University of Maringá, Maringá, Brazil
+3. Lorraine Research Laboratory in Computer Science and its Applications - LORIA, University of Lorraine, Nancy, France
+4. Genomic Sciences and Biotechnology, Catholic University of Brasilia, Brasilia, Brazil

+* These authors equally contributed

 ---